Owings Mills Maryland - C

 - Original Cauliflower$8.32

-Fried, onions, mushrooms, sweet and hot peppers, choice of Cheese Whizz, Provolone, White American
+This is the Cauliflower version of our OG.
+Chopped Cauliflower with fried onions, mushrooms, sweet and hot peppers. served with your choice of Cheese Whizz, Provolone, White American.
+Now everyone gets the opportunity to get an Authentic Cheesesteak.

-Fried, onions, mushrooms, sweet and hot peppers, choice of Cheese Whizz, Provolone, White American
+This is the Cauliflower version of our OG.
+Chopped Cauliflower with fried onions, mushrooms, sweet and hot peppers. served with your choice of Cheese Whizz, Provolone, White American.
+Now everyone gets the opportunity to get an Authentic Cheesesteak.

 - Buffalo Cauliflower$8.32